October 1, 2025

 Is Reddit Lame Now?
 Coffee Meets Sunsets, I Got the NUMMIES, Just Muuling About, , and more.

 Welcome to the very first edition of Creative Juice after a very plentiful 'growing season'.
 You may notice that the newsletter has a new splash of that purple stuff from your childhood bestie's refrigerator along with some updated content and a few other touches.
-Feel free to send me an email with your thoughts and how the new design is looking.
+Feel free to send me an email with your thoughts on how the new design is looking.

 Creative Juice is a weekly newsletter published every Monday morning so you can start your week feeling inspired creatively to make cool sh*t and get paid for it.
 Every Monday I share something gorgeous, a portfolio of the week, three creative finds, one amazing post from social media, and one lesson I learned recently.